5.1 A tidy forecasting workflow

 There are many different time series models that can be used for forecasting, and much of this book is dedicated to describing various models.
 Specifying an appropriate model for the data is essential for producing appropriate forecasts.

 fable are specified using model functions, which each use a formula (

 y ~ x) interface.
 The response variable(s) are specified on the left of the formula, and the structure of the model is written on the right.

-For example, a linear model (to be discussed in Chapter 7) that models GDP using a linear trend can be specified with
+For example, a linear trend model (to be discussed in Chapter 7) for GDP per capita can be specified with

 In this case the model function is